frankye8998/project-hangman/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details

  ## TODO
  * Include more common formats